BGDanny/GRU_CPSC471_Project/README.md

 # Get Ready for Uni
-"Get Ready for Uni" is an application that assists students who desire to pursue higher studies in the Universities in North America
+"Get Ready for Uni" is an application that assists students who desire to pursue higher studies in the Universities in North America.
+It also provides RESTful API services for developers to add, modify and delete relevant data.

 ## Built with
 - [Python 3.9.2](https://www.python.org/)